jatupan1989/boomjum1989/Block-all---narrowly-allow-all.md

 ![Block-all / soft allow all](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-block-all-narrowly-allow-all-soft.png)

 Hard-allowing all will whitelist the whole matrix **including** the ubiquitously blocked hostnames.
 This is unfortunately needed sometimes as some web sites require some of these nuisance servers to be reachable in order for a page to work properly.
-This is simple done by disabling matrix filtering:
+This is simply done by disabling matrix filtering:

 ![Block-all / hard allow all](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-block-all-narrowly-allow-all-hard.png)